 - Configure basic settings.

 Parameter Description Cluster Name Enter the name of the cluster.Note The name must be 1 to 63 characters in length and can contain digits, letters, and hyphens (-).
 Region Select the region where the cluster is deployed.
 Resource Group Move the pointer over All Resources at the top of the page and select the resource group where the cluster is deployed.
 The name of the selected resource group is displayed.
 Kubernetes Version Select 1.14.6-aliyun.1 or later.
 Container Runtime Select Sandboxed-Container.
 VPC Set the VPC network for the cluster.Note ACK clusters support only VPC networks.
 Select a VPC network from the drop-down list.
 If no VPC network is available, you can click Create VPC to create one.
-For more information, see Create a VPC network.
+For more information, see Create a VPC.
 VSwitch Select one or more VSwitches for the cluster.Note You can select up to three VSwitches deployed in different zones.
 If no VSwitch is available, you can click Create VSwitch to create one.
-For more information, see Create a VSwitch.
+For more information, see t2436.html#concept_smn_zdx_rdb.
 Network Plug-in Select the network plug-in.
 Both Flannel and Terway are supported.
 For more information, see Flannel and Terway.